-ACCT 2201 Intermediate Accounting I 3 credits Prerequisites: ACCT 1102

-Intermediate Accounting I provides an in-depth study of the conceptual framework of accounting as it relates to recording, reporting, and disclosing financial information on the Balance Sheet, Income Statement and Cash Flow Statement.
+ACCT 2201 Intermediate Accounting I 3 credits Prerequisites: ACCT 1102 relates to recording, reporting, and disclosing financial information on the Balance Sheet, Income Statement and Cash Flow Statement.
 Emphasis is placed on the accounting procedures for measuring, recording, and reporting Assets.
 Recent developments in accounting standards are practice are also covered.